Martybird/MedImageProcessing/README.md

 2. T1-preprocess.sh

-Process a single T1 head MRI using MINC toolkit
+Process a single T1 head MRI using MINC toolkit.

 The script outputs a skull-stripped MRI in ICBM152 stereotactic space, and the image is processed with N4 field inhomogeneity correction followed by a linear image intensity normalization procedure.